 What about Therapeutic Drumming or Drum Therapy?

-Whether something is a form of therapy is not determined by the activity itself, but by the application of the activity, the relationship between the people (client-therapist), and the training and qualifications of the person leading the experience.
+Whether an experience is a form of therapy is not determined by the activity itself, but by the application of the activity, the relationship between the people (client-therapist), and the training and qualifications of the person leading the experience.
 To help make this point clear, consider “Talk Therapy,” which is a service provided by a licensed psychotherapist or psychologist.
 It would be unthinkable, and also unethical, to promote yourself as a talk therapist (or a provider of ‘therapeutic talking’), simply because you are ‘talking’ with people, even if they get some benefit from talking to you.
-Don’t make the mistake of thinking that you are providing a service just because think you are “doing what that person did.”
+Don’t make the mistake of thinking that someone is providing a healthcare service just because they appear to be leading a certain type of experience.
 There’s a lot more to any profession than meets the eye and most healthcare services require some form of training and certification.
 Creating a term that ‘sounds like’ an established healthcare service can be confusing to both clients and businesses and could even be unethical.

 I’m a facilitator, but I don’t have special training in healthcare.
 Is it OK to offer drumming to people with special needs?

 Absolutely!
 People who live inside institutional settings, or who have limited access to creative and social experiences need those experiences as much, if not more, than the rest of us.
 Find out about volunteer opportunities in your area and offer your services to as many people as you can.
 The world needs more music making.
 When you do visit a facility, do some research on the population beforehand and try to talk to someone at the facility to learn about their community.
 When facilitating drumming for any population, make sure that you have staff members present in case a client needs attention or you have a question about how to best serve a client.
 You don’t need to call what you do a form of therapy for it to provide real value.
 We all know that music making can help people feel better.
 The term “Drumming” is enough.